Fate or Choice

 “Maybe.”
 Alex winked and continued on with his story.
-“So eventually everything ended up in a quick fist fight.
-I won, but was quickly settled by going to the principal office.
-The strange thing was that out of nowhere, when I yelled enough from the annoying chatter the desk, chairs, and even the principal and the guy was roughly pushed backwards into the wall.
-Instantly they were knocked out and here I am.”
+“So eventually, Everything ended up in a quick fist fight.
+I won but was quickly settled by going to the principal office.
+The strange thing was that out of nowhere when I yelled enough from the annoying chatter, the desk, chairs, and even the principal and the guy was roughly pushed back into the wall.
+Instantly they were knocked out, and here I am.”

-“No. If I did, I wouldn’t be telling you this story would I?
-I’m a believer only when I see it and experience it for myself.”
+“No. If I did, I wouldn’t be telling you this story, would I?
+I believe only when I see it and experience it for myself.”

-“You’re making it sound like you have gained some kind of superpower.”
+“You’re making it sound like you have gained some superpower.”

-“Well, I too had an odd experience as well.”
-Isabel replied.
-“It’s not as startling as Alex here, but it was something strange.
+“Well, I too had an odd experience,” Isabel replied.
+“It’s not as startling as Alex, but it was strange.
 While walking down the hallway, I would hear voices chattering loudly around me as if they were next to me.
-The odd thing was no body was there.
+The odd thing was nobody was there.
 I was all alone.”

-“Well you do know that there are classes going on.”
-Jack replied.
+“Well, you know that classes are going on,” Jack replied.
 “That could be the source of hearing voices.”

 “No. It’s not just that.
-I did open doors to the so called classrooms.
+I did open doors to the so-called classrooms.
 Not a single one had a student or a teacher in it.
 The voices actually got louder inside the classrooms than outside the hallway.
 That wasn’t the only thing.
 I thought I saw shadows moving around in the classrooms as well.
-I thought for a moment there was a full classroom, but I was wrong.
+I thought there was a full classroom for a moment, but I was wrong.
 Nobody was present.”
 Isabel accentuated the word nobody trying to get the point across.

 “Yes.
 Then I met up with Will here.”

 “As Isabel was saying, we met each other in the hallway.
-I too heard voices, but the strange thing was that I heard someone calling my name.
+I, too, heard voices, but the strange thing was that I heard someone calling my name.
 I swear it sounded familiar.”
-Will’s voice went off into the distance, thinking about what had happened.
+Will’s voice went into the distance, thinking about what had happened.

 “Are you alright?” asked Eve.

 “Yes, I’m sorry.
 I was saying.
-The voices sounded familiar and constant as if they were leading me towards someone or something.
-I searched everywhere for the voice that was calling my name, but I couldn’t find anyone.
-At first I thought it was some kind of hallucination, until I saw a figure dart through the hallway.
-She would call my name, and then disappear.
+The voices sounded familiar and constant, as if they were leading me towards someone or something.
+I searched everywhere for the voice calling my name, but I couldn’t find anyone.
+At first, I thought it was some kind of hallucination until I saw a figure dart through the hallway.
+She would call my name and then disappear.
 Just like that.”
 He snapped his fingers.

 “I see.”
 Jack rubbed his chin.
-“Well, compared to yours, I would say half of us know what happened while the rest of you don’t.”
+“Well, compared to yours, I would say half of us know what happened while the rest don’t.”

 “He saying that we stumbled on a murder scene,” said Kiyro.
 He wasn’t too thrilled to tell them about what had transpired before them.

 “What!”
-Will retorted out loud making the people sitting around them turn their heads towards Will.
-He covered his mouth and whispered, “You serious?”
+Will retorted out loud, making the people sitting around them turn their heads towards Will.
+Then, finally, he covered his mouth and whispered, “You serious?”

 “Would I be lying to you guys?”